Skip to content

 Haltermann Carless has a long history in refining which dates back to 1859 when Eugene Carless established the company "Carless, Capel & Leonard" and later developed a new volatile substance which was sold under the name “petrol”.
 Petrochem UK acquired Carless in 2000 forming the company Petrochem Carless, which was later acquired by HCS Group in 2013.

 Meanwhile in Germany, the "Johann Haltermann Mineralöl AG" was founded in 1898 in the harbour of Hamburg and subsequently went on to produce gasoline and pioneer the rapid development of hydrocarbon specialties.
 Dow Chemical acquired the Haltermann company in 2003, which was then later acquired by H.I.G.
-Capital in 2011 laying the foundations of the new Holding company, HCS Group.
+Capital in 2011 laying the foundations of the new company, HCS Group.
+In 2024 HCS Group corporate name changed to Haltermann Carless Group GmbH.

 consultation haltermann carless